enthought/pyface/README.txt

-The pyface package, a part of the Enthought Tool Suite.
+The TraitsGUI project, a part of the Enthought Tool Suite.